 Intravenous iron treatment

-Intravenous iron treatment is an effective, but expensive treatment for iron-deficiency.
+Intravenous iron treatment is an effective treatment for iron-deficiency.

 This may be necessary if:

-Your iron levels do not improve after 1-2 months of oral iron supplementation
+Your iron levels do not improve after 2-4 weeks of oral iron supplementation in the third trimester

 Your body is unable to absorb oral iron